 If you'd like, we'd be more than happy to give your dog a meal or some treats during the day.
-Please pack your food in a plastic baggie or small plastic container. back to top
+Please pack your food in a plastic baggie or small plastic container with their first and last name on it. back to top

 - Do I have to stay for orientation?

 No. You'll need to fill out some registration paperwork when you arrive that will take you about 5-10 minutes to complete.
 Or, you can complete your paperwork online ahead of time.
 Once we have verified that your paperwork is complete, we will introduce your dog to our playgroup.
 At that time, you are free to go for the day.
-Your dog will need to stay at least 8 hours. back to top
+Your dog will need to stay at least 8 hours and you can check them out on our webcams at anytime during the day! back to top

 - Can I make reservations for boarding on a major holiday?

 Orientation can be done at any time provided that we have space available.
 However, it's best to do orientation as early as possible as we cannot guarantee that we will accept your dog for boarding until he has successfully completed an orientation day.
-Also, that extra time gives you the option of scheduling a couple days of daycare for your anxious or special pooch before your trip. back to top
+Also, that extra time gives you the option of scheduling a couple days of daycare for additional play to settle in the group before your trip. back to top

 - Why doesn't Woof Dah! accept certain breeds of dog?